Reporting Misconduct and Harassment

 Report Student Conduct

-The Student Code of Conduct is designed to guide learning and fairness.
+The Student Code of Conduct Policy is designed to guide learning and fairness.
 Riverland reviews any behavior that affects student rights, disrupts classes, or goes against the law.

 Report Student Conduct Now